Aimée du Buc de Rivéry: Controversy over the legend

 Some researchers have looked into the alleged history of Aimée du Buc de Rivéry in the royal harem and found it implausible.

 According to Turkish historian Necdet Sakaoğlu, Nakşîdil Sultan was ethnically Georgian in origin.

-While several stories claimed that Aimée was abducted in 1781 - early enough that the seventeen year old could have been the mother of Mahmud II, born in 1785 - other stories took into account that Aimée was well in France with her family until the year 1788 at least.
-In the latter recounts of the tale, Aimée is only the foster mother to Mahmud II, while his birth mother died in his childhood.
+While several stories claimed that Aimée was abducted in 1781, other stories took into account that Aimée was well in France with her family until the year 1788 at least.
+This means that she could not have been the biological mother of Mahmud II, born in 1785.
+In the latter recounts of the tale, Aimée is only his foster mother, while his birth mother died in his childhood.

 None of those accounts however are considering a contemporary source from the year 1817: Nakşidil was reportedly abducted when she was still two years old.
 That version of her story, if true, would make it impossible for her to be identical with the missing Aimée.

-Robert Vine wrote: "The myth of two cousins from a Caribbean island becoming respectively the wife of the French Emperor and the mother of the Ottoman Sultan has an obvious romantic attraction - but by the same token, is highly improbable, unless provided with solid factual proof".
+Robert Vine wrote: "The myth of two cousins from a Caribbean island becoming respectively the wife of the French Emperor and the mother of the Ottoman Sultan has an obvious romantic attraction – but by the same token, is highly improbable, unless provided with solid factual proof".

 There are however indications that seeds of the legend have been carefully planted.
 Several older myths, dating back even to the early 16th century, already purported connections between the French and the Ottoman monarchy.
 These have been traced to be politically motivated fabrications, so that alliances between the respective monarchs were seen as justifiable.
 The Aimée-Nakşidil tale distinctly parallels these older tales.
-In times of monarchy, the stories about abducted French princesses weren't repudiated to maintain good relations - in fact, both Napoleon III and Abdülaziz were pleased to announce their kinship to each other, years later.
+In times of monarchy, the stories about abducted French princesses weren't repudiated to maintain good relations – in fact, both Napoleon III and Abdülaziz were pleased to announce their kinship to each other, years later.
 In later times this and similar harem tales have been used to perpetuate the prejudice of Turkey, the Middle East and the Islam in general as mysterious and despotic in nature, despite more accurate accounts available.
 The legend furthermore reinforced prejudices of the Ottoman Empire as a backwater country, where even a western slave consort was able to initiate an overdue modernization while the primitive natives couldn't conceive necessary reforms.